Jorge Aravena (footballer)

 In addition, Aravena has managed several clubs in Chile and Latin America.

 Aravena also represented the Chile national football team.
 He earned 36 caps in the 1980s, scoring 22 goals.

 Throughout his career Jorge Aravena scored 285 goals, making him the fifth top scorer in the history of Chilean football and the highest scorer among midfielders.

+Personal life

+Avarena was the nephew of Orlando Aravena, who was also a Chilean international footballer.